MRS CHU'S STORY

 At Evergreen, Lola learned she could monitor the United Nations Environment Program in order to keep up to date on the issues that were so vitally important to her.
 Along with two of her fellow freshman environmental science majors—Gareth Bradley and Dilip Shah—Lola started the Evergreen Environmental Action Group (EEAG).
 A handful of passionate devotees, numbering five at the height of the group's popularity, would meet each Tuesday evening to discuss the state of the planet.
 The atmosphere at EEAG was generally grim.
 They were able to see where the accelerating rape and pillage of the environment was heading, but they were generally unable to envision solutions.
 Despite the general gloom, Lola always remained energized and positive in her fight for reform.

 “Education has to be the foundation,” Lola declared.
-“We have to let the people know what we know, and make them start caring, or else planet Earth is doomed.”
+“We have to let the people know what we know, and make them start caring, or else this planet is doomed.”

 Lola, clearly the leader of EEAG, was unanimously voted into the role of spokesperson for their cause.
 Initially this involved filling a five-minute speaking slot each week in the cafeteria at the Evergreen Union.
 Most speakers used this forum to promote their upcoming social events—the Evergreen Gays annual cake bake-off; the Evergreen Engineers spring keg party (free entry for girls); the Evergreen Theosophists attempt on the Guinness Book of World Records for the largest group Ouija board séance, etc. The other students quickly came to despise Lola and her five-minute chastisement for their part in helping to destroy the planet, however.
 Backs were turned, conversations were started, and whole tables of students would collect their things and flee the building en masse when Lola started to speak.
 Dilip offered to take over the slot, but Lola wouldn’t hear of it.
 Gareth made some helpful suggestions about how Lola might improve her delivery, but Lola’s high-decibel reply had burst Gareth’s left eardrum, leaving him doubting his commitment to the group.
 Just nine months after its inauguration, EEAG’s numbers had dwindled to just one remaining member, and Lola made the difficult decision to disband the action group indefinitely.